onomyprotocol/onomy/deploy/testnet/peer-validator/readme.md

 ## Setup auto-start

 Add env ETH_RPC_ADDRESS, start-node.sh and start-orchestrator.sh
-to your ~/.bashrc in order to start automatically after the OS restart.
+to your crontab or /etc/init.d in order to start automatically after the OS restart.